vogt4nick/austrian-german/docs/index.md

 !!! info "Careful conjugating wollen.
 I notice it's often conjugated as in standard German, even in dialect."

-This will handle 80% of usage.
-For the final 20%, you can fall back to the würden + infinitive construction.
+For the remaining 20%, you can fall back to the standard würden + infinitive construction.

 > 🥾 I wiad scho aufräumen woin, oba heit is es Sonnig.
 > 🇦🇹 Ich würde schon aufräumen wollen, aber heute ist es Sonnig.

-However, even here you can sprinkle in some additional dialectical flavor by replacing werden with tun.
+Even here you can sprinkle in some additional dialectical flavor by replacing werden with tun.

 > 🥾 I **darat** scho aufräumen woin, oba heit is es Sonnig.